TheMarlboroMan/dfw-jumpstart/README.md

 ##Getting started:

-- Install dependencies and compile them (libdansdl2, dfw, herramientas_proyecto).
+- Install dependencies and compile them (libdansdl2, dfw, tools).
 - Alter makefile_linux/win to set the right paths.
 - Delete the example controllers and class files.
 - Delete the example controllers and classes from _makefile_app (both in dependencies and instructions).